IWB Takes Lessons From Pallavi Singh, Jacqueline’s Hindi Teacher

 For the first time in my life, I visited the Indian Coffee House on MI Road.
 Growing up, I had always heard my father brag about the place, but somehow, I never had the chance to go there.
 Anyway, I am thankful to Pallavi Singh.
 Well, it was her first time at Indian Coffee House too, so we’re good.

-Pallavi has been teaching Hindi to expats in Mumbai for five years now.
+Pallavi has been teaching Hindi to expats in Mumbai for seven years now.
 She gives one-on-one classes for a total of 25 hours to foreigners who want to get acquainted with our country and the culture.
 I felt a little conscious of my own Hindi while talking to her.
-Sorry, I’m not that great at it *nervous laughter*.

 So what makes your Hindi classes different from the others?